 Not all courses use the online course evaluation system.
 Some instructional formats and courses with very small enrolments (e.g., directed studies) are excluded from the online evaluation process.
 Your course instructor can confirm if you should receive a course evaluation form for your course.
 If they confirm that the course evaluation is being administered online, but you have not received an invitation to complete it, then send a request for technical assistance via email to firstname.lastname@example.org.
 Please identify your course name and section number in the subject line of the email.

-No. Your course evaluation ratings are anonymous; however, the open-ended questions are not redacted for any personally identifiable comments you may choose to make.
+No. Your course evaluation ratings are anonymous in reports produced for instructors; however, the open-ended question is not redacted for any personally identifiable comments you may choose to make.
 Students are expected to provide courteous, respectful and constructive feedback.